 5 Strong and Influential Women in Brampton

-On International Women's Day, it's important to reflect on two things:
+On International Day of the Girl, it's important to reflect on two things:

 Here are 5 strong women in Brampton.